 From the horrors of factory farming to the health issues affecting workers, to the leather industry’s high carbon footprint, it really begs the question: is all of this worth a pair of shoes?
 If buying leather just doesn’t sit right with you, there are plenty of amazing, plant-based alternatives out there.

 There’s no denying that leather is a classic, durable material.
 For thousands of years, humans have benefited from animal hide as a by-product of hunting, using it for clothing, shelter, and tools.
 These days, in the era of factory farming and mass production, leather is considered a profitable co-product, which comes with its own set of ethical issues.
-So for consumers who are concerned about the impact of their fabric choices on animals, workers and the environment, leather is a questionable investment.
+So for consumers who are concerned about the impact of their fabric choices on animals, workers, and the environment, leather is a questionable investment.

-The good news is that innovators the world over are producing gorgeous vegan alternatives that are just as hardy as leather, and don’t cost the earth.
-From boots made out of pineapples to recycled hose-pipe belts, check out these exciting new fabrics that are giving the leather industry a run for their money.
+The good news is that innovators the world over are producing gorgeous vegan alternatives that are just as hardy as leather, and that address the animal welfare issues associated with leather.